SquawkBus/squawkbus/README.md

 ### Selectfeed

+The selectfeed pattern is common in market data distribution systems.
+When a client subscribes to a ticker, it receives an initial "image".
+Subsequently this client (and other subscribers) received "deltas" as updates arrive.

-Combining "notification" and "sending" enables a "selectfeed" pattern.
-This is where a client only provides streaming data when it has been requested.
-This can be compared to the broadcast pattern when all data is sent to all clients.
+Combining "notification" and "sending" enables the "selectfeed" pattern.

-Typically the client will be sent an initial data set (image) via a "send" followed by changes (deltas) via a "publish".
+The publisher requests "notifications" on the topic for which it is publishing.
+When a client subscribes, an initial "image" is sent.
+This is followed by deltas which and published to all subscribers.

 ### Authentication